Choose another writer in this calendar: by name: by birthday from the calendar.

 Vitruvius (fl.
 46-30 B.C.) |

-In addition, he knew much of Ionian buildings.
-Possibly he was apprenticed to an architect of Greek descend.
+descend.
 Many of Vitruvius's anecdotes mention people associated with Julius Caesar.
 He served under Caesar in the African War (46 B.C.) and had a wide knowledge of military engineering and artillery.
-It has been suggested that Vitruvius was Julius Caesar's chief engineer Mamurra.
+It has been suggested that Vitruvius was in fact Julius Caesar's chief engineer Lucius Vitruvius Mamurra.
 After Ceasar's death (44 B.C.)
 Vitruvius was involved in the construction of the Roman water supply under Octavian.
-Like other Romans, Vitruvius praised water as the source of human society and culture.
-Vitruvius was comparatively unsuccessful in his profession and it
+Like other Romans, Vitruvius regarded water as the source of human society and culture.
+What becomes of the achievements that Vitruvius accomplished,

 seems that his rules were rarely, if ever, followed.
 Apparently

-reflecting his own career, Vitruvius wrote, "the uneducated rather than the
+reflecting his own career, Vitruvius wrote, "the

 educated are in higher favour".
-(The Ten Books on Architecture by Vitruvius, translated by Morris Hicky Morgan, 1960, originally published in 1914, p.
-70)
+(The Ten Books on Architecture by

 have gone on the principle that slender means and a good reputation are